SophiaHess/DEEM/README.md

 ````
 python SCRIPTNAME.py -f PATHTOCONFIG.ini
 ````
-Further detailed explanations can be found in the `README.md`.
+Further detailed explanations can be found in the `README.md` of each folder.